python-trio/trio/docs/source/reference-io.rst

-Trio currently provides a generic helper for writing servers that listen for connections using one or more :class:`~trio.abc.Listener`\s, and a generic utility class for working with streams.
+Trio currently provides a generic helper for writing servers that listen for connections using one or more :class:`~trio.abc.Listener`\s, and two generic utility classes for working with streams.
 And if you want to test code that's written against the streams interface, you should also check out :ref:`testing-streams` in :mod:`trio.testing`.